Extensions of Veech groups II: Hierarchical hyperbolicity and quasi-isometric rigidity: Hierarchical hyperbolicity of

 In the table below the simplices $\Delta$ have vertices $u,w \in \vtx$ with $d_{\tree}(u,w) = 1$ and $s,t \in \kvtx$ with $d_{\tree}(v(s),v(t)) = 1$ and $d_{\tree}(v(s),u) =1$.\\

 \end{lemma} \begin{proof} This is straightforward given the definition of $\CX$ and we leave its verification to the reader.
 Referring to Figure~\ref{fig:blowup}, and comparing with Figures~\ref{F:link-sat-Xi} and \ref{F:link-sat-KL}, may be helpful. \end{proof} The next lemma collects a few additional properties we will need.
-By the {\em type} of a simplex in $\CX$, we mean its orbit by the action of the simplicial automorphism group of $\CX$.
 There are $9$ types of nonempty simplices: maximal, $\bXi$--type, $\CK$--type, and the six types listed in Lemma~\ref{L:remaining simplices}.

-\begin{lemma} The following hold in $\CX$. \begin{enumerate}[$(a)$] \item The link of a simplex with a given type cannot be strictly contained in the link of a simplex with the same type. \item For all non-maximal simplices $\Delta$ and $\Delta'$ so that there is a simplex $\Gamma$ with $\link(\Gamma)\subseteq \link(\Delta')\cap \link(\Delta)$ and $diam(\mathcal C (\Gamma))>3$, there exists a simplex $\Pi$ in the link of $\Delta'$ with $\link(\Delta'*\Pi)\subseteq \link(\Delta)$ so that for any $\Gamma$ as above we have $\link(\Gamma)\subseteq \link(\Delta'*\Pi)$. \end{enumerate} \end{lemma} \begin{proof} Part $(a)$ follows directly from the descriptions of the simplices given in Lemmas~\ref{L: Xi simplex}, \ref{L: KL simplex}, and \ref{L:remaining simplices}, and we leave this to the reader.
+\begin{lemma} The following hold in $\CX$. \begin{enumerate}[$(a)$] \item The link of a simplex with a given type cannot be strictly contained in the link of a simplex with the same type. \item For all non-maximal simplices $\Delta$ and $\Delta'$ so that there is a simplex $\Omega$ with $\link(\Omega)\subseteq \link(\Delta')\cap \link(\Delta)$ and $diam(\mathcal C (\Omega))>3$, there exists a simplex $\Pi$ in the link of $\Delta'$ with $\link(\Delta'*\Pi)\subseteq \link(\Delta)$ so that for any $\Omega$ as above we have $\link(\Omega)\subseteq \link(\Delta'*\Pi)$. \end{enumerate} \end{lemma} \begin{proof} Part $(a)$ follows directly from the descriptions of the simplices given in Lemmas~\ref{L: Xi simplex}, \ref{L: KL simplex}, and \ref{L:remaining simplices}, and we leave this to the reader.

 Before we prove $(b)$, we suppose $\link(\Delta') \cap \link(\Delta) \neq \emptyset$, and make a few observations.
 First, $\Delta'$ and $\Delta$ must project by $Z$ to the same tree: $Z(\Delta'),Z(\Delta) \subset T_\alpha$ for some $\alpha \in \mathcal P$.
 Next, note that $Z(\link(\Delta') \cap \link(\Delta))$ is contained in the intersection of the stars in $T_\alpha$ of $Z(\Delta')$ and $Z(\Delta)$.
 Moreover, (as in any tree) the intersection of these two stars is contained in a single edge, or else $Z(\Delta') = Z(\Delta) = \{w\} \in T_\alpha^{(0)} \subset \vtx$ is a single point.
 In this latter case, by \eqref{E: Z preimage of vertex}, we have